dy/sprae/readme.md

 * `.*` – any other modifier has no effect, but allows binding multiple handlers to same event (like jQuery event classes).

-## Additional Directives
+## Optional Directives

-The following directives can be plugged in optionally as:
+The following directives can be additionally plugged in as:

 ```js
 import sprae from 'sprae'